 - Rubbing their eyes or face constantly

-Top Eye Problems for Pets
+Common Eye Problems for Pets

 - Cataracts: Cloudy or white eyes are signs of cataracts.
 If left untreated, cataracts can lead to blindness or be a sign of an underlying illness such as diabetes.
+Our veterinarians can diagnose cataracts, but cataract surgery is performed by a board-certified ophthalmologist.

 - Corneal damage: Pets can damage their cornea by scratching their eye, getting poked by a branch or getting dirt in them while outside.
 You can identify corneal damage by irritating redness and excessive tearing.